MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/selectors.md

 # Selectors

-Selectors allow one to specify filter and sort criteria when retrieving Bing Ads entities.
+Selectors allow you to specify filter and sort criteria when retrieving Bing Ads entities.
 Selectors provide functionality roughly equivalent to SQL `WHERE` and `ORDER BY` clauses.
 The following methods are provided on all selector classes:

 - <code>withCondition()</code> – analogous to a SQL `WHERE` clause; used to specify conditions which must be met for entities to be retrieved.
 For example, `withCondition('Name STARTS_WITH "Contoso"')`.
 - <code>withIds()</code> – analogous to a SQL `IN` clause; used to specify an array of IDs to retrieve specific entities.
 For example, `withIds([1,2,3,4])`.